Luca Belardinelli

 Luca Belardinelli (born 14 March 2001) is an Italian professional footballer who plays as a defensive midfielder for club Empoli.

 Club career

 Belardinelli was raised in the youth system of Empoli and was first called up to the senior team in January 2019.

 For the 2021–22 season, he was loaned to Pro Vercelli in Serie C.

 On 9 July 2022, Belardinelli joined Südtirol in Serie B on loan.
 He made his Serie B debut for Südtirol on 14 August 2022 in a game against Brescia.

 On 7 January 2025, Belardinelli returned to Südtirol on loan until the end of the season.

+On 9 January 2026, he was loaned by Reggiana.

 International career

 Belardinelli represented Italy in friendlies for the Under-18 and Under-19 squads.